NoobieDog/Dir-Xcan/README.md

 Dir-Xcan
 ========
-Dir-Xcan2 is a free and open source scanner.
+Dir-Xcan3 is a free and open source scanner.
 Based on the OWASP's DirBuster project that is now closed.
 It is _mostly_ experimental software. <br />

 This program is for finding hidden directories that are not directly links on a website.
-It find HTTP response code 200 directory's and outputs the URL to file. <br />
+It find HTTP response code 200 directories and outputs the URL to file. <br />

 --**** Use at your own risk. ****-- <br />